sclausen/ngx-mqtt/.github/ISSUE_TEMPLATE.md

 ## Minimal reproduction of the problem with instructions
 <!--
 For bug reports please provide the *STEPS TO REPRODUCE* and if possible a *MINIMAL DEMO* of the problem in a separated repository.
--->
+A startingpoint for your stripped down example may be the provided demo -->

 ## What is the motivation / use case for changing the behavior?